Paramaribo, Suriname

 India enjoys close, warm and friendly relations with Suriname, reinforced by cultural and people to people contacts bridged by Indian Diaspora's arrival dating back to one and a half century.
 Several high level visits have been exchanged since the establishment of diplomatic relations between India and Suriname in 1976 with the Indian Embassy opened in Paramaribo in 1977 and the Surinamese Embassy in New Delhi in 2000.

-Earlier, in January 2023 President Chandrikapersad Santokhi paid a successful visit to India at the invitation of PM Modi.
+Earlier, in January 2023 former President Chandrikapersad Santokhi paid a successful visit to India.
 He addressed the PBD Convention on 9th January and delivered a keynote address at the Madhya Pradesh Global Investors Summit 2023.
 In his meeting with PM Modi, discussions took place on a wide range of topics of the bilateral interests.
 President Santokhi paid a visit to Somnath Temple in Gujarat and Shri Mahakaleshwar Temple in Ujjain as well the Jamnagar Refinery and Petrochemicals complex.
 PM Modi and President Santokhi also interacted at COP26 in Glasgow.

 Former President Ram Nath Kovind was warmly received by Suriname in June 2018, along with a distinguished delegation.
 This visit witnessed the signing of several Memorandums of Understanding (MoUs) that emphasized collaboration between electoral authorities, the National Archives, diplomatic institutes, the establishment of a Center of Excellence in ICT, and the remunerative employment of dependents of the diplomatic personnel of the two countries.

-Former Vice President of Suriname H.E Ashwin Adhin paid two visits to India – a private visit in March 2015 and again in January 2017 as the special guest in Youth PBD.
+Suriname’s Former Vice President of Suriname H.E Ashwin Adhin (Now Chairman of the National Assembly) paid two visits to India – a private visit in March 2015 and again in January 2017 as the special guest in Youth PBD.
 On both occasions, he met with PM Modi.
 He held meetings with the Ministers of AYUSH and the Road Transport and Shipping.
 Vice President M Venkaiah Naidu met Mr. Ashwin Adhin on September 09, 2018, on the margins of World Hindu Congress in Chicago and discussed bilateral relations including trade, investment, developmental cooperation and people to people contacts between the two countries.

-From 28-31 August 2022, an Indian Parliamentary delegation, headed by Shri Om Birla, the Hon'ble Speaker of the Lok Sabha, consisted of esteemed Members of Parliament, including Smt Veena Devi (Lok Sabha), Shri Ravi Kishan (Lok Sabha), and Shri KR Suresh Reddy (Rajya Sabha) visited Suriname.
-The visit strengthened bilateral ties and cooperation between the two nations and several MoUs were signed focusing on areas such as health, standards, parliamentary collaboration, and cultural exchange.
+From 28-31 August 2022, an Indian Parliamentary delegation, led by Shri Om Birla, the Speaker of the Lok Sabha, consisted of esteemed Members of Parliament, including Smt Veena Devi (Lok Sabha), Shri Ravi Kishan (Lok Sabha), and Shri KR Suresh Reddy (Rajya Sabha) visited Suriname.
+The visit strengthened bilateral ties and several MoUs were signed focusing on areas such as health, standards, parliamentary collaboration, and cultural exchange.

 Development Partnerships

-Under Social Welfare initiative of India, India has extended food security assistance to Suriname for about the value of about USD 10 million.
-Under the initiative (about 140 full size containers) 28 food items will be delivered from India in three tranches of which distribution of food items from the first tranche has already begun in February, 2025 and presently ongoing.
+Under Social Welfare initiative of India, India extended food security assistance to Suriname for about the value of about USD 10 million.
+Under the initiative (about 132 full size containers) 28 food items were delivered from India in three tranches in 2025.

-Under the USD 1mn Grant for SME Sector by supplying Machinery from India, announced by our EAM during his India-COFCOR meeting in Guyana- Developments are ongoing for establishing a passion fruit packaging unit under this SME grant project in Suriname.
-NABCONS (implementation partner in this project) carried out feasibility study in July, 2024 and found the project fit for implementation and accordingly machines have been shipped to Suriname.
+Under the US$ 1mn Grant for SME Sector by supplying Machinery from India, announced by our EAM during his India-COFCOR meeting in Guyana, Suriname established a passion fruit packaging and processing unit.
+NABCONS (implementation partner in this project) carried out feasibility study in July, 2024 and found the project fit for implementation and accordingly facility has been commissioned with Indian support and technical handover took place on 07th May 2026, in presence of EAM Jaishankar.

 India provided lifesaving drugs and protective gear worth USD 100,000 to Suriname as Covid 19 relief grant and also, 50000 doses of Covid vaccines in March 2021.
 Essential medicines worth over USD 600,000 has also been provided to Suriname in August 2023.

-During the President Murmu’s visit to Suriname, she visited two Indian temples, Arya Diwaker temple and Vishnu Mandir of Sanatana Dharma Mahasabha and also made a donation of USD 25000/- to each of these two organizations.
-A proposal from the Association Sanatan Dharm Maha Sabha (SDMS) for setting up a Shiva Dhama Vriddh Ashram, a nursing home for seniors in the District of Wanica (adjoining Paramaribo) an estimated budget of US$ 2,810,500/- has also been approved in principle.
+During the President Murmu’s visit to Suriname, she visited two Indian temples, Arya Diwaker temple and Vishnu Mandir of Sanatana Dharma Mahasabha and also made a donation of US$ 25000/- to each of these two organizations.
+A proposal from the Association Sanatan Dharm Maha Sabha (SDMS) for setting up a Shiva Dhama Vriddh Ashram, a nursing home for seniors in the District of Wanica (adjoining Paramaribo) an estimated budget of US$ 2.8 million has also been approved in principle.

 Economy

 Trade and economic links between India and Suriname are modest.
 Indian export to Suriname consists of boilers, machinery, iron & steel, electrical machinery & equipment, sound recorders, pharmaceutical products, textiles, vehicles, coffee, tea and spices, rubber, paper, tobacco, organic chemicals, furniture, carpets, ceramic products, footwear and printed books; Indian import consists of wood, aluminum, textiles, herbal products, garments, spices, and electrical machinery.
-Bilateral trade figures for the last five years are as follows:
+Bilateral trade figures for the last three years are as follows (in US$ million):

 |